foodsofcanada/backend/README.md

 # backend
-Foods of Canada RESTful backend
+Foods of Canada RESTful backend using Spring